 Under RSMo § 589.400, individuals charged with specific crimes are obligated to register with the Missouri Sex Offender Registry within three days of their conviction or release from jail, prision, or probation:

-• Tier II Offenders: Individuals in this tier have a lifetime registration requirement and must report to the CLEO in person every 90 days.
-Offenses in this category usually involve violent acts like rape, child molestation, sexual assault, as well as repeat offenses.
+- Tier II Offenders: Individuals in this tier have a lifetime registration requirement and must report to the CLEO in person every 90 days.
+These offenses include violent acts like rape, child molestation, sexual assault, as well as repeat offenses.

-Penalties for Failing to Register as a Sex Offender in St. Joseph and Throughout Missouri
+Penalties for Failing to Register as a Sex Offender in St. Joseph, MO

-Failure to register as a sex offender is a class E felony unless the individual is required to register after being charged with an offense in chapter 566 as an unclassified felony, a class A or B felony, or a felony involving a child under the age of 14, in which case it is elevated to a class D felony.
+Failure to register as a sex offender is considered a class E felony unless you are required to register after being charged with an offense in chapter 566 as an unclassified felony, a class A or B felony, or a felony involving a child under the age of 14, in which case it becomes a class D felony.

-Combs Waterkotte is an award-winning criminal defense law firm based in St. Louis.
-Along with expert legal representation from our skilled St. Joseph, MO child pornography attorneys, we provide assistance in the following areas for clients in St. Joseph, MO:
+Combs Waterkotte is a leading criminal defense law firm based in St. Louis.
+Along with expert legal representation from our skilled St. Joseph, MO child pornography lawyers, we provide help in the following practice areas for clients in St. Joseph and anywhere in Missouri:

 What Are Common Defenses Against Child Pornography Charges in St. Joseph, MO?

-The Combs Waterkotte skilled St. Joseph, MO child pornography defense team boasts a collective experience of more than 60 years, dedicated to defending clients across the St. Joseph, MO area in cases similar to yours.
-While each case presents its own unique circumstances, our attorneys employ a variety of defense strategies, including:
+The Combs Waterkotte skilled St. Joseph, MO child pornography defense team boasts a collective experience of over 60 years, dedicated to defending clients in St. Joseph, MO in cases similar to yours.
+While each case presents its own unique circumstances, our attorneys employ various defense strategies, including:

 An Unintentional Possession Defense

-The basis of this defense, also commonly referred to as “unintended possession,” is that you didn’t mean to have child porn in your possession, or that the material did not belong to you.
+Also known as “unintended possession,” this defense argues that you did not intend to possess child pornography in or around St. Joseph, MO, or that the material didn’t belong to you.
 It could be applicable if child pornography was found on a shared computer or hard drive or on a device accessible to individuals other than yourself without your knowledge.
 An unintentional download through an unsecured network or the malicious actions of a vengeful ex-spouse or someone else in St. Joseph, MO could also be considered.

-Your knowledgeable Combs Waterkotte defense lawyer will work to establish that you were not aware of possessing child porn.
-Call us today at (314) 900-HELP or contact us online.
+Your knowledgeable Combs Waterkotte defense attorney will work to establish that you were not aware of possessing child porn.
+Give us a call today at (314) 900-HELP or reach out to us online.

 Accidental Possession Defense

-The internet poses various threats, and your computer is susceptible to viruses, spyware, malware, spam, or other elements without your knowledge.
+The internet poses various threats, and your computer may be exposed to viruses, spyware, malware, spam, or other elements without your knowledge.
 These intrusions could include child pornography or other obscene materials.
 Many individuals throughout St. Joseph and Missouri have files on their computers that they are unaware of.
 An accidental possession defense argues that you did not knowingly possess child pornography, emphasizing the unintentional nature of its presence on your device.

 A “Not Child Porn” Defense